-Students in all MPH degree programs must complete a graduate internship, or "Field Experience."
-The Health Promotion program (HP) requires as a culminating activity a 6-credit, 200 hour Field Experience, with Reflective Report and evidence of work conducted in the context of the field placement.
-The Field Experience is an opportunity to demonstrate mastery of skills acquired during the program.
+Students in all MPH degree programs must complete a graduate internship,1 or "Field Experience."
+The Health Promotion program (HP) requires a 6-credit, 200 hour Field Experience, with a graded reflective report and evidence of work conducted in the context of the field placement (project deliverables) and a graded presentation of the experience.
+The Field Experience is an opportunity to demonstrate mastery of competencies acquired during the program.